Yibeltal Aemero

 Yibeltal Aemero Alemu (ይበልጣል አዕምሮ አለሙ; born 21 May 1966) is an Ethiopian diplomat who is the current Ethiopian ambassador to Sudan.
-Prior to his current post, He has served as the Director General for Neighboring Countries and IGAD Affairs under the Ministry of Foreign Affairs of Ethiopia.
+Prior to his current post, He has served as the director general for Neighboring Countries and IGAD Affairs under the Ministry of Foreign Affairs of Ethiopia.

-Life and Education

-Yibeltal pursued his undergraduate studies at Addis Ababa University.
-He studied Political Science and International Relations and received his BA degree in 1990.
-After graduating, he joined the Ministry of Foreign Affairs and has been serving in various diplomatic roles and positions.

-In 2011, He earned an MA degree in International Relations with International Law at University of Kent in the United Kingdom.

-Yibeltal is married and is the father of three children.

 Career

 In 1991, Yibeltal joined the Ministry of Foreign Affairs.
-In 1993, He was assigned as the Third Secretary at the Ethiopian Embassy in Pyongyang, Democratic People's Republic of Korea and served at the post until 1996.
-Following that, in 1996, He took the role of a Desk Officer of Somalia, Great Lakes Region and Egypt under the Ethiopian Ministry of Foreign Affairs and served until 1998.
-Yibeltal was then assigned as the Desk Officer of Sudan and Uganda from 1998 to 2003.
+In 1993, He was assigned as the third secretary at the Ethiopian Embassy in Pyongyang, Democratic People's Republic of Korea and served at the post until 1996.
+Following that, in 1996, He took the role of a desk officer of Somalia, Great Lakes Region and Egypt under the Ethiopian Ministry of Foreign Affairs and served until 1998.
+Yibeltal was then assigned as the desk officer of Sudan and Uganda from 1998 to 2003.